tswilliamson/nesizm/README.md

 When inside a game, the MENU key will exit to the settings screen, and pressing MENU again will take you back to the calculator OS.

-A single save state is supported per ROM, which can be loaded/saved using the remappable keys mentioned in the Controls section.

 ### In Game

 You can configure your own keys in the Settings menu, these are the default I found to work well: